Need help managing your college to-do list? Look no further!

 Spring Semester of 12th Grade

-Submit final service hours form to school counselor.
+Submit final service hours form to school counselor by March 31.
+Submit a copy of all college acceptances to your school counselor.
+Notify the colleges where you were accepted that you are either accepting or declining their offer by May 1.
 Notify your school counselor where you are attending and complete a final transcript form.
 Request transcripts for any Dual Enrollment courses.